-As of June 29, 2013, we had master franchise agreements, which typically grant franchise rights for a particular country or countries, covering an aggregate of 16 countries.
+As of September 27, 2014, we had master franchise agreements, which typically grant franchise rights for a particular country or group of countries.
+With the Turkish franchise added in the 2014 first quarter and the expansion to Austria and Switzerland with the new German franchise agreement in the third quarter, we now have agreements covering an aggregate of 19 countries.
+The closures in 2014 are primarily the result of our franchisees implementing real estate optimization plans, similar to what we have undertaken in North America.
 In the ordinary course of business, we anticipate signing additional master franchise agreements in the future and terminating other such agreements.
-We expect our current franchisees to open eight to twelve stores in fiscal 2013 which are likely to be offset by select closures.
-We believe there is a market potential for current and future franchisees to operate approximately 300 franchised stores outside of the United States, Canada, Puerto Rico, the United Kingdom and Ireland.
+In the long term, we believe there is a market potential for approximately 300 franchised stores outside of the United States, Canada, Puerto Rico, the United Kingdom and Ireland, which we expect to be operated primarily by new and existing franchisees.